bryansray/bryanray.net/content/posts/2014/05/01/behind-every-great-man-there-is-a-great-woman.md

 Throughout all of that, my wife, Lindsey, has been the cornerstone of everything I've been able to accomplish.
 She's been through everything with me and has helped me make tough decisions.
 She's been at my side through every choice I've had to make and I've always felt like she's had my back no matter what choice I made.
 Even if I had the possibility of making the wrong choice, or failing at something.

-This post is my way of awknowleding all the hard work and sacrifice that I probably don't let her know how much I appreciate often enough.
+This post is my way of acknowledging all the hard work and sacrifice that I probably don't let her know how much I appreciate often enough.

 ### She provides self-confidence and support